angrykoala/wendigo/README.md

 ```

 **assert.not.textContains(selector, expected, msg?)**
 Asserts that no elements matching the given selector contain the expected text.
-If expected is an array, no text in it should be contained any element with given selector
+If expected is an array, no text in it should be contained any element with given selector.

 ```js
 await browser.assert.not.textContains("p", "doesn't exist");